Company that owns President Trump’s Vancouver hotel files for bankruptcy

 The entity that declared bankruptcy — TA Hotel Management Limited Partnership — is a subsidiary of TA Global Berhad that serves as the landlord for the Trump hotel in downtown Vancouver.
 When it filed for bankruptcy Thursday, that company listed $3.6 million in debts and only $839,000 in assets, Canadian records show.

-In a written release, the parent company blamed the bankruptcy on its long-running closure: “Its ongoing expenses since the outbreak of COVID-19 and lack of revenue has placed [the hotel] into a position of insolvency,” TA Global Berhad wrote on its website.
+The parent company blamed the bankruptcy on its long-running closure: “Its ongoing expenses since the outbreak of COVID-19 and lack of revenue has placed [the hotel] into a position of insolvency,” TA Global Berhad wrote on its website.

 The Trump Organization did not respond to requests for comment Friday.
-President Trump still owns the company, but he says he has handed day-to-day control to his sons Donald Jr. and Eric.
+President Trump still owns the company, but he says he has handed day-to-day control to his sons Donald Trump Jr. and Eric.

-The owners of three other Trump hotels — in Panama, Toronto and Manhattan’s SoHo neighborhood — have cut ties with Trump’s brand since the start of President Trump’s term.
+The owners of three other Trump hotels — in Panama, Toronto and Manhattan’s SoHo neighborhood — have cut ties with Trump’s brand since the start of his presidency.
 All have since reopened under new names.

-Even before the pandemic, the Trump Vancouver provided only a small amount of revenue for Trump’s company: in 2019, the total was just $157,000 in management fees, according to Trump’s financial disclosures.
+Even before the pandemic, the Trump Vancouver provided only a small amount of revenue for Trump’s company: In 2019, the total was just $157,000 in management fees, according to Trump’s financial disclosures.
 That was the smallest revenue total for any Trump hotel.

-But it was significant because it was so new, and because of what it once represented for the Trump brand: a future of growth, unhindered by President Trump’s divisive politics.
+But it was significant because it was so new, and because of what it once represented for the Trump brand: a future of growth, unhindered by Trump’s divisive politics.

-At the opening of Trump Vancouver, held a month after Trump’s inauguration, Trump’s sons Eric and Donald Jr. were not yet hard-edge political acolytes of their father.
+At the opening of Trump Vancouver, held a month after his inauguration, Trump’s sons Eric and Donald Jr. were not yet hard-edge political acolytes of their father.
 They were apolitical hotel executives, running the company their father said he had left behind.

 For their company, the Vancouver hotel would be a test of their plan to run Trump hotels the way they had been run previously — catering to rich, urban travelers in big cities.
 It was a bet that people in one of Canada’s most liberal cities could separate Trump the president from Trump the hotel.